kmusiclife/WPFPX/README.md

 To install, do a github clone in your theme directory, add a line to functions.php, save firebase and stripe API information in webpack/.env, and add Install composer in the directory where WordPress is installed and install the firebase and stripe libraries from composer.

-## 1. Firebase Authentication Settings
+## 1. Firebase Authentication Setting

 https://console.firebase.google.com/